 You Still have to Weed, But it’s Going to Be a Lot Less

-You can cut your weeding down even more by adding mulch around the plants after those initial two weddings.
-If you want to learn more about what mulch is and how to use it, check out this article here.
+You can cut your weeding down even more by adding mulch around the plants after those two initial weedings.
+If you want to learn more about what mulch is and how to use it, check out this blog post.

 And finally, if you really want to up your small space gardening game, you’ll want to grab a copy of Small Garden, Big Harvest.
-It’s everything you need to maximize every available inch of growing space you have available.
+It’s everything you need to maximize every inch of growing space you have available.
 Grow enough produce to have something fresh from the garden every week, and feel more at peace knowing you’re contributing to your food security in some small way.
 Click here to find out more!